fiadliel/fiadliel.github.io/_posts/2016-02-18-request-pattern-matching.markdown

 *Use this when there is a known number of slashes in the path.
 This matching style cannot match an arbitrary number of slashes in a path.*

 Paths are matched from left to right.
-The first matcher *must* be `Root`, which represents the initial root of the path.
+The first matcher *should* be `Root`, which represents the initial root of the path.
 Successive parts of the path are then matched using the `/` matcher, which matches the next part of the path, but not including a '/' character.